dodevops/ccmanager/README.md

 You can use `/` to filter the list of instances.
 For more shortcuts, press `h`.

+## Container name separator

+CCManager tries to lookup CloudControl environments by the name of their typical containers.
+These names are usually in the form of <project><separator><service><separator><counter>.

+The default separator is "-", but may be different in the container engine you're using.
+You can define the separator using the environment variable `CCMANAGER_SEP`.

 ## Development

 CCmanager is based on [Go](https://go.dev),